trinchan/slackbot/README.md

 	// In addition to a Run method, each Robot must implement a Description method which
 	// is just a simple string describing what the Robot does.
 This is used in the included
-	// /c command which gives users a list of commands and descriptions return "This is a description for example bot which will" }
+	// /c command which gives users a list of commands and descriptions return "This is a description for example bot which will be displayed on /c" }
 ```